 - 1. From your policy source appliance, select Administration > Backup Utility. - 2.
-Ensure the Backup tab is active. - 3.
-For backup mode, select Back up module configuration. - 4.
-From the pull-down menu, choose the software module Websense Web Security. - 5.
-Click Back Up Policies to back up the Policy Database. - 6.
-The backup file for this operation is added to the table on bottom portion of the page.
-The table lists: - The data and time of the backup. - The name of the backup file.
-Click the file name to view its contents.
+Select the Backup tab. - 3.
+Select Websense Web Security. - 4.
+Click Perform Backup. - 5.
+When the backup process is completed, the backup file description is added to the Websense Web Security Configuration Backup pane, at the bottom of the page.
+The table lists: - Date and time of the backup. - File name of the backup file.
+Click the file name to view the contents. - 6.
+To download the file to another location on your network, left-click the file name, select Save, and browse to the new file location. - 7.
+To delete the backup file, click on the checkbox to the left of the file to select it, and click Delete.